Training for Professionals and Advanced Graduate Students: Tele-Consultation Groups (TCGs)

 “How did you get that job?”
 APA virtual conference on High Performance Psychology with Dr. Sari Shepphird

 A Note to My Colleagues: I really do enjoy being helpful to students and other professionals, and I dedicate a set number of hours a week to pro-bono services.
 I am often asked consultation related questions about how one becomes involved in sport and performance psychology at the professional level.
 I am more than happy to answer quick questions, however, sometimes people have questions that need more conversation.
 Lengthier consultations would therefore occupy part of my business hours that might otherwise be spent dedicating time to my clients.
-Please understand that as such, I would be happy to provide you information about my consultation fees for professionals, should you be interested.
+Please understand that as such, I would be happy to provide you information about my consultation and/or mentoring fees for trainees and professionals, should you be interested.
 Thank you!